 Nine more Irish Volunteers were hanged at Mountjoy Jail while fighting for Irish freedom during the Irish War of Independence by the British Government until Ireland became a Free State.

-Kevin Barry given a State Funeral in Dublin in 2001
+State Funeral in Dublin in 2001

 In October 2001 the remains of Kevin Barry, the 18 year old Irish soldier and the bodies of nine other Irish Volunteers who had been executed and buried at Mountjoy Prison were exhumed.